 Crisis communication is integral in the protection of people, assets and brands.
 Organizations that wait to respond, hesitate or lack visibility of action create uncertainty and anger – it diminishes marketplace trust.
-Client CMT’s must efficiently and effectively communicate so others do not fill informational gap created by silence or misinformation.
-Any employee who is not authorized as a spokesperson should not make statements, comments or declarations internally, externally, to vendors, media, on social media, etc. All employees should direct inquiries to the designated, and trained, primary and secondary spokespeople.
+Client CMT’s must efficiently and effectively communicate so others do not fill the informational gap created by silence or misinformation.
+Any employee who is not authorized as a spokesperson should not make statements, comments or declarations internally, externally, to vendors, media, on social media, etc. All employees should direct inquiries to the designated (and trained) primary and secondary spokespeople.

 A vital component of handling an incident is the crisis communications strategy.
 Clients must be able to respond promptly, accurately and confidently during emergent circumstances in the seconds, hours, days and weeks that follow.
 A diverse audience pool must be reached with information specific to their unique interests and needs.
 Client image will be positively or negatively impacted by public perceptions and the handling of the incident from a leadership, strategy and communications standpoint.
 Planning is power.

 With new technology, it can be the anonymous public who often “break” a crisis.
-They may also project their feelings and assumptions, making the story the story as well as add details – they are on the lookout for updates.
 Therefore, unlike earlier eras, the crisis management team cannot afford to simply “manage the media.”
 Remember, anyone with an internet connection and a recording device can wreak havoc on your brand.

 Fallston Group’s mantra is alive and well, “If you don’t tell your story, someone else will.
 And, when someone else tells your story, it certainly won’t be the story you want told.”
 From a leadership standpoint, you must be ready to meet the moment, the 60 MINUTES moment, if need be.
 Your legacy depends on it.